Greece Crypto Tax 2

 Property tax It varies depending on the value and location of the property Includes ENFIA, the annual property tax, the amount of which depends on a number of factors.

-Also, lawyers from Regulated United Europe provide legal support for crypto projects and help with adaptation to MICA regulations.
+Third-country crypto lawyers from Regulated United Europe also provide crypto projects with legal support for adaptation to MICA regulations.

 RUE customer support team